 The previous article Android Perfetto Series 1: Introduction to Perfetto introduced what Perfetto is.
-This article will provide a brief guide on how to capture Perfetto traces.
+This article provides a brief introduction to Perfetto capture.

 Table of Contents